 So, I try to understand.
 Why did the critics love this book so much?
 I come up with three possibilities.

-Maybe because the professional reviewing cohort feel, justifiably, that the literary world has wandered into a wilderness of creativity (probably because of the corporatization of publishing and the drvie-to-the-bottom-line editorial decisions this demands, which would be a great topic for critics to discuss) and in this wilderness, Asymmetry was a lonely ember of gratitude for a work that wasn’t just another hero’s journey.
+Maybe because the professional reviewing cohort feel, justifiably, that the literary world has wandered into a wilderness of creativity (probably because of the corporatization of publishing and the drvie-to-the-bottom-line editorial decisions this demands, which would be a great topic for critics to discuss) and in this wilderness, Asymmetry was a lonely ember of gratitude for a work that wasn’t just another hero’s journey or moralistic auto-fiction.
 They projected their collective hopes and dreams on to its pages.
 I can understand that.
 Sort of.

 Maybe it’s because we rarely see Muslim men or women articulated as full three-dimensional characters in American fiction.
 And, on some level, critics were relieved to have a sense that the state of the novel is, well, more than (mostly) white people navigating their way through an existential crisis, occasionally reacting to others who don’t have the same leisure.
 Said another way, perhaps it's easier to confront the whiteness of publishing by raving about a book in which at least part of it might be loosely construed as confronting that racism.
 Guilt assuagement by proxy.

 Or maybe it’s because the relationship between Alice and Ezra is ostensibly a fictionalized depiction of Halliday’s own May-December romance with Philip Roth, and it was fun for critics to be a fly-on-the-wall, witnessing heretofore hidden quotidian details of Roth's life.
 A young novice at the feet of a master who recently died goes on to publish a titillating sensation—that’s a cool literary fairy tale.
 But honestly, we all have more faith in critics than to think they fell into a hypnotic Philip Roth group-thrall, right?

 I depend on critics to cull my reading list.
 I love reading reviews.
 They help me find escapist fiction along with a few authors who are boldly cutting against structural norms, destroying and reassembling fiction.